benjaminlaughlin/benjaminlaughlin.github.io/_pages/index.md

 <h1 class="page-title">About</h1>

 <p class="message">
-  I am a Predoctoral Fellow at <a href="https://global.upenn.edu/perryworldhouse">Perry World House</a> at the University of Pennsylvania and a Ph.D.
-Candidate in Political Science at the <a href="http://www.sas.rochester.edu/psc/new-site/">University of Rochester</a>.
+  I am a Predoctoral Fellow at <a href="https://global.upenn.edu/perryworldhouse">Perry World House</a> at the University of Pennsylvania and a PhD Candidate in Political Science at the <a href="http://www.sas.rochester.edu/psc/new-site/">University of Rochester</a>.
 </p>
 <p class="message">
-  I study the political economy of conflict and development.
-My research focuses on the causes of refugee crises, political violence, the politics of immigration, and the formation of national identity.
-I have conducted fieldwork in several Eastern European countries.
+I study the political economy of conflict in the developing world.
+My work largely focuses on the behavior of non-state actors and civilians during conflict, examining why groups fight over territory and how refugees decide to flee.
+I leverage novel micro-level data, often collected during fieldwork, and employ causal inference methods in order to explore the microfoundations of conflict.
+Motivated by the importance of identity in mitigating or escalating conflict, my work also examines the consequences of interethnic contact and the formation of national identity.
 </p>